-Goal 1: The Town's critical natural resources are clustered together in areas that currently enjoy strict local protection from alterations and impacts.
-This current regulatory structure, which includes Resource Protection regulations, Shoreland Zoning and Floodplain Management, should be maintained.
+Goal 1: The Town should retain its 's critical natural resources are clustered together in areas that currently enjoy strict local protection from alterations and impacts.
+This current regulatory structure that effectively protects natural resources., which includes Resource Protection regulations, Shoreland Zoning and Floodplain Management, should be maintained.